Akhele/conge-calculateur/docs/app-store/APP_STORE_SUBMISSION.md

 Complete guide for submitting your app to the Apple App Store.

+## Build Methods

+This guide covers manual submission using Xcode.
+For automated CI/CD builds, see:
+- **[Codemagic Setup Guide](CODEMAGIC_SETUP.md)** - Automated builds and App Store uploads using Codemagic

 ## Prerequisites

 - [ ] **Apple Developer Account** ($99/year)